Hansen0314/NPi-i.MX6ULL-Dev-Board/README.md

 #### I2C

-In this section introduces the use of I2C bus in the application layer.Now we will use i2c1 and Grove - Barometer Sensor (BMP280) to to tell you how to use it.
+In this section, we will explain the control principle of the Linux i2c driver-related application layer program.
+Now we will use i2c1 and Grove - Barometer Sensor (BMP280) to tell you how to use it.

 **Materials Required**

 - NPi i.MX6ULL Dev Board - Linux SBC NAND Version(or eMMC Version)
 - [Grove - 4 pin Female Jumper to Grove 4 pin Conversion Cable ](https://www.seeedstudio.com/Grove-4-pin-Female-Jumper-to-Grove-4-pin-Conversion-Cable-5-PCs-per-PAck.html)
 - [Grove - BME280 Environmental Sensor (Temperature Humidity Barometer)](https://www.seeedstudio.com/Grove-BME280-Environmental-Sensor-Temperature-Humidity-Barometer.html)

 **Software**